PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 store at 128/128 and continue with commits and pushes only; never create, update, or reopen a pull request.

+## Terminal-affine prune-aware summary implementation

+`run_terminal_affine_concat_split_recovery_summary` now snapshots tensor count, invokes the existing raw eleven-pass recovery owner, and delegates to the existing strict summary function with the original cleanup-only prune delta.
+It preserves the raw tuple schema, declared mutation-key validation, integer normalization, and non-negative prune count.

+Both lowerer boundaries now assign their existing `_pre_terminal_affine_stats` and `_terminal_affine_stats` targets directly from this owner.
+Four consumed intermediate locals and two duplicated summary expressions were removed.
+The nested `_run_terminal_affine_concat_split_recovery_sequence` compatibility wrapper remains defined and continues to dispatch to the raw owner with the same context.
+All four neighboring boundaries and the 128/128 store remain unchanged.

+Final sequential validation under core-only `uv`:

+- focused stable/pruned owner, wrapper, and dual-boundary contracts:
+  `4 passed in 0.59s`;
+- affected terminal-affine, pre-add, slice/pad, InstanceNorm, core, and store
+  contracts: `182 passed in 2.14s`;
+- terminal-layout and pass-efficiency contracts: `92 passed in 2.02s`;
+- synthetic core runtime contracts: `55 passed in 0.93s`;
+- result contracts: `196 passed in 9.17s`;
+- full architecture contracts: `258 passed in 18.81s`;
+- phase-store capacity contracts: `2 passed in 0.53s`;
+- Ruff, bytecode compilation, 128/128 capacity audit, and whitespace checks: passed.

+No recovery invocation, pass order, mutation schema, prune semantics, ModelIR mutation, layout state, diagnostics, public API, artifact, dependency, or TensorFlow boundary changed.
+No real-model conversion was run because focused runtime tests cover stable and prune-only paths, and the existing raw recovery tests cover all eleven pass results.
+Commit and push this checkpoint.
+On resume, characterize the adjacent pre-terminal pre-add prune-aware evidence boundary before production changes.
+Continue with commits and pushes only;
+never create, update, or reopen a pull request.

 ## Guarded terminal BatchMatMul implementation

 The three characterized results now record inside their original guard under: